ebenzotoo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prinyts string in reverse
+function that reverses a string